MonoValor/game-code-assets/WidgetAnimation_README.md

 4. You should see the animation in the Animator window now (Window -> Animation -> Animator), with an "Any State" transition to your new SlideIn state.

+*Don't forget to replace "HiddenState" and "SlideIn" with the names of your own animation states in the Animator window, and to assign the gameWidgetAnimator variable in the Inspector.*

+TO Hide the Widget go to WidgetComplete

 IF YOU NEED HELP ASK ME